vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 #### The problems
 To test the variable timestepping approach, I will have a detailed look at two problems here{% include sidenote.html text='There are more systems (quadcopter, masspoint in N dimensions, double pendulum) in the code, and it is relatively straightforward to run them to produce the same plots as below.'%}:

-- The inverted pendulum on a cart pole (_the_ classical control benchmark).<br><br>
+- The inverted pendulum on a cart pole (_the_ classical control benchmark).
-  The dynamic of the cart pole problem can be found here, and the state is four dimensional, and the input is scalar.
+  The dynamics equations of the cart pole problem can be found [here](https://metr4202.uqcloud.net/tpl/t8-Week13-pendulum.pdf), and the state is four dimensional, and the input is scalar.
   The goal here is to swing the pendulum up, and stabilize it at the top (the unstable equilibrium).
   There are input and state constraints.
   A possible solution to the problem looks like this: